Written by: Taher Kameli, Esq.

 If ultimately issued, this regulation would not be immediately enacted, but would be subject to a 60-day comment period.
 Based on the above critical comments, it is likely that any such regulation dramatically increasing the fees to appeal immigration cases would be challenged in litigation.

 There is no doubt that the Trump administration, on many different issues, is creating a hostile environment for immigrant rights.
-In such an environment, immigrants need to be represented by a skilled law firm, such as the Law Offices of Kameli and Associates, which has had years of experience and success in immigration law matters, to protect their immigrant rights.
-If you need assistance on any immigration issue, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for representation.
+In such an environment, immigrants need to be represented by a skilled law firm, such as Kameli Law, which has had years of experience and success in immigration law matters, to protect their immigrant rights.
+If you need assistance on any immigration issue, please contact the Kameli Law, at firstname.lastname@example.org or 312-233-1000, for representation.